RobertWinslow/glyph-generator/README.md

-# Simple Open Glyph Generator
+# Simple Open Glyph Set

-These scripts generate a large number of simple, visually distinct, open-license images.
-You can find the output images in the 'generated images' folder.
+You can find the generated images in the `mainOutput` folder.
+Some additional files are included in the `supplemental` folder, including the fonts and janky code used to generate the images.

-After watching [this video by Matt Parker](https://www.youtube.com/watch?v=VTDKqW_GLkw), I was inspired to make my own version of "Myriad Monomatch" using only open-license images.

-**Problem:** I need over 10,000 such images to make the cards.

-**Solution:** Unicode fonts already contain many visually distinct glyphs.
-So I multiply several-hundred characters from open-license fonts with a set of backgrounds I made myself.

-Varying colors are added as an extra source of visual distinction, but are not themselves used to distinguish between glyphs.
-That is, there isn't a pair of glyphs with the same background and character.

 ## Examples

-Here are some examples of output from version 2 of the generator, which outputs PNG images.

 <table><tr><td>
 <img src="mainOutput/blob-TDchrome-34.png" width="80">